-• The DLA had weaknesses in the design and operation of information systems controls over financial data, including access controls; configuration management; segregation of duties controls; and security management and governance over implementation of security controls.
+The DLA had weaknesses in the design and operation of information systems controls over financial data to include access controls, configuration management, segregation of duties control, and security management and governance over implementation of security controls.

 EY's additional report, "Compliance and Other Matters," discusses two instances of noncompliance with applicable laws and regulations.
-Specifically, EY's report describes instances in which the DLA's financial management systems did not comply with the Federal Financial Management Improvement Act of 1996 and the Federal Managers' Financial Integrity Act.
+Specifically, EY's report describes instances in which the DLA's financial management systems did not comply with the Federal Financial Management Improvement Act of 1996 and the Federal Managers' Financial Integrity Act of 1982.

-In connection with the contract, we reviewed EY's reports and related documentation and discussed them with EY representatives.
-Our review, as differentiated from an audit of the financial statements in accordance with GAGAS, was not intended to enable us to express, and we do not express, an opinion on the DLA General Fund FY 2019 and FY 2018 Financial Statements and related notes, conclusions about the effectiveness of internal control over financial reporting, or conclusions on whether the DLA's financial systems substantially complied with FFMIA requirements, or on compliance with laws and other matters.
+In connection with the contract, we reviewed EY's reports and related documentation and discussed them with EY's representatives.
+Our review, as differentiated from an audit of the financial statements in accordance with GAGAS, was not intended to enable us to express, and we do not express, an opinion on the DLA General Fund FY 2020 and FY 2019 Financial Statements and related notes.
+Furthermore, we do not express conclusions on the effectiveness of internal control over financial reporting, on whether the DLA's financial systems substantially complied with Federal Financial Management Improvement Act of 1996 requirements, or on compliance with laws and other matters.
 Our review disclosed no instances where EY did not comply, in all material respects, with GAGAS.
-EY is responsible for the attached reports, dated November 8, 2019, and the conclusions expressed within the reports.
+EY is responsible for the attached reports, dated November 13, 2020, and the conclusions expressed within the reports.